 That’s a wrap!

-That’s it once again.
-I hope this blog post was helpful and thank you for reading.
-If you have any comments or suggestions, feel free to leave a message in the comment section or DM me on Twitter at @lovelacecoding.
+Thank you for reading.
+I hope this can help you in your (future) career as a .NET or C# developer.
+If you have any suggestions or tips, feel free to leave a comment or contact me on Twitter at @lovelacecoding.
 See you later!